Skip to content

 https://appdividend.com/wp-content/uploads/2024/10/output_audio.mp3

-You can see from the code that moviepy provides a very easy-to-use API and it supports a wide variety of audio and video formats.
+You can see from the code that moviepy provides a very easy-to-use API, and it supports a wide variety of audio and video formats.
 You don’t need to interact with external tools.

-However, it can be a slower method compared to the direct use of the FFmpeg approach which we will see in the next method.
-You are also dependent on the third-party library like “moviepy” and its dependency.
+However, it is a slower method compared to the direct use of the FFmpeg approach, which we will explore in the following method.

-The moviepy method is specifically helpful when you need to manipulate both audio and video files and your primary objective is to get things done without getting too much involved in time efficiency.
+The moviepy method is specifically helpful when you need to manipulate both audio and video files, and your primary objective is to get things done without getting too much involved in time efficiency.

 It has a time complexity of O(n) and a space complexity of O(1).